 Although the answer to “when is the best season “ is complex, it basically means that great peacock bass fishing is available somewhere in Amazonia from August through March.
 To keep it simple for the angler, all of Acute Angling’s operations move with the seasons, ensuring that you’re always in the right place at the right time.

 For more information see our website article: A Peacock Bass Primer - Part II - 'The Fishery' - with a section about Amazonian seasons.

 Where is the best place?

 Where is the best place? - The giant peacock bass (Cichla temensis) is found only in the Amazon basin, primarily in Brazil but with small parts of its range extending into Venezuela and Colombia.
 In today’s world, Brazil is far and away the best choice.
-Politically stable and friendly to tourism, anglers can find six months worth of superb fishing for giant peacock bass in Brazil’s central Amazon lowlands.
+Politically stable and friendly to tourism, anglers can find eight months worth of superb fishing for giant peacock bass in Brazil’s central Amazon lowlands.
 But it is such an enormous place, that even this is an oversimplification.
 Furthermore, ‘where to go’ and ‘when to go’ are inexorably tied together.
 In fact, the selection of when you go will mostly determine where you go.

-As the dry season moves through giant peacock bass habitat from south to north, secondary and tertiary tributaries of some of the Amazon's trunk rivers, (the Madeira, the Negro and the Branco) will offer great concentrations of aggressive peacock bass.
+As the dry season moves through giant peacock bass habitat from south to north, secondary and tertiary tributaries of Amazon trunk rivers, (the Madeira, the Negro and the Branco) will offer great concentrations of aggressive peacock bass.

-The best locations to fish for them are typically remote from habitations and deep-water access.
+The best locations to fish for them are typically remote from habitations and easy access.
 The sport fisherman will generally do best traveling well into the smaller tributary rivers or isolated paranás and complex archipelagos associated with main rivers.
 Here, lagoons and floodplain structure provide superior fishing grounds while the pristine surroundings and profound isolation serve to greatly enhance the Amazon experience.
 Acute Angling knows the destinations that will put you where the fish are and the crowds aren't.

 For more information see: A Peacock Bass Primer - Where to Catch Them — an article about peacock bass destinations.